 When you delve into the blockchain technology that exists as the foundation for cryptocurrency activity, you begin to discover some terms and concepts that aren’t always immediately relevant.
-What you need to know immediately, though, is what the blockchain is and how it facilitates the transfer of bitcoin and other currencies or pieces of information.
+What you need to know immediately, though, is what the blockchain is and how it facilitates the transfer of Bitcoin and other currencies or pieces of information.

 And as you get more involved with the blockchain, you’ll also need to familiarize yourself with some of those other terms and concepts that exist a little bit below the surface.
 One such term is “hard fork,” which has become a very important component of blockchain evolution.

 Put simply, a hard fork is a divergence in the blockchain.
-As a quick refresher, the blockchain is a continuous string of linked blocks of data, in which each individual block contains a number of verified and approved transactions (of bitcoin or whatever else is being traded on a given blockchain).
+As a quick refresher, the blockchain is a continuous string of linked blocks of data, in which each individual block contains a number of verified and approved transactions (of Bitcoin or whatever else is being traded on a given blockchain).
 The idea is for the blockchain to continue, uninterrupted, for an indefinite amount of time, recording all transactions that occur so as to make the entire system publicly transparent.

-Occasionally, there can be cause to correct the blockchain, and in such cases a hard fork becomes necessary.
+Occasionally, there can be a cause to correct the blockchain, and in such cases a hard fork becomes necessary.

 What Does a Hard Fork Look Like?